-You know it, we know it, the world knows it.
-In 2018, it's pretty likely – sorry pretty much nailed on – we will see a new Apple Watch next year.
+You know it, we know it, the world knows it: later this year, it's pretty likely – sorry, pretty much nailed on – we'll see a new Apple Watch.

-Tim Cook and company work like clockwork, so just like its smartphones there should be a new smartwatch on the way too.
-Whether it's called the Apple Watch Series 4, Apple Watch 4 or something entirely different, we can start the guessing game now, but as sales of the Watch seem to be on the steady rise, the next iteration could be Apple's most important yet.
+Tim Cook and company work like clockwork, and, just like we see with its smartphones, there should be a new smartwatch on the way, too.
+Whether it's called the Apple Watch Series 4, Apple Watch 4 or something entirely different, we can start the guessing game now.
+But, even as sales of the Watch appear to be on a steady rise, the next iteration could be Apple's most important yet.

-So what will Apple have in store for us?
-Well, it's got the art of secrecy down pat, but we can start to paint a picture based on patents, recent acquisitions and industry sources as to what the new Apple Watch will come packing.
+The Cupertino giant has got the art of secrecy down pat at this stage, but we can start to paint a picture based on patents, recent acquisitions and industry sources as to what the new Apple Watch will come packing.

 Here's what we've got so far.
 Let us know what you'd like to see in the next Apple Watch in the comments section below.

-Speaking of bands, the idea of Apple creating smarter bands is something that won't go away either.
+Speaking of bands, the idea of Apple creating smarter bands is something that won't go away, either.
 It could be a way to add further smarts without impacting on the Watch's design and risk making it a chunkier beast to wear.
-We've already seen smart bands from companies like AliveCor's EXG heart rate monitoring KardiaBand.
-It wouldn't be all that of a surprise to see Apple perhaps offer some of its own alternatives.
+We've already seen smart bands from companies like AliveCor's EXG heart rate monitoring KardiaBand, and it wouldn't be much of a surprise to see Apple perhaps offer some of its own alternatives.

-One of the most likely reasons Apple hasn't factored in sleep tracking just yet is to do with battery life, but as we've seen with the Series 3, things are noticeably improving on that front.
-So it could well be time for the feature to finally come to its smartwatches.
+One of the more likely reasons Apple hasn't factored in sleep tracking just yet is to do with battery life.
+But, as we've seen with the Series 3, things are improving on that front, and rumours suggest the Series 4 will have longer battery life, so it could well be time for the feature to finally come to its smartwatches.

 Stepping up sports tracking

 After shifting the focus from fashion to fitness, we've seen the Apple Watch turn itself into a genuine sports watch alternative.
-We've had speedy built-in GPS, a waterproof design that has unlocked some of the best swim tracking we've tried on a smartwatch, and now it even plays nice with the equipment in your local gym.
+We've had speedy built-in GPS, a waterproof design that has unlocked some of the best swim tracking we've tried on a smartwatch, and now Apple GymKit is even helping it play nice with the equipment in your local gym.

-But there's definitely room to make improvements both on the software and the hardware front.
-Apple's own Workout app still feels a bit like a work in progress while we'd like to see better support for strength training and activities like yoga.
+But there's definitely room to make improvements both on the software and the hardware fronts.
+Apple's own Workout app still feels a bit like a work in progress, while we'd like to see better support for strength training and activities like yoga.
 We're sure these are things that Apple is working on.